Sonnerz/project05-fullstack-django/README.md

 By either Bluetooth or WIFI, the phone can connect to the camera, and configure the camera settings to take the best photograph for that environment.
 The app can adjust all the standard camera settings such as, ISO, WB, and Focal Point.

-I have created a website where customers who register can submit software bugs or request new features for a fee.
+I have created a website where customers who register can submit software bugs or request new features to be developed for a fee.
 To complete the customer experience, we also provide a blog area paying customers can access.

 When a customer submits an issue, that issue is given a unique reference number.
 Using this number as a form of identity, the customer can follow the progress of that issue from submission, through to issuing a solution.

 For a customer to request a new feature they must commit a minimum of €100 to pay for two hours of work reviewing the new feature request.
-The Developer then updates the feature with the number of hours required to fully develop and test the new feature.
-Users can contribute to the development of the feature by paying for hours.
-When the required number of hours have been funded, the feature is then developed.
+The Developer then updates the feature with the number of hours required to fully develop, test and deploy the new feature.
+Users can contribute to the development of the feature by buying hours.
+When the required number of hours specified by the developer has been funded, the feature is then developed.

 [Top of page](#top)

 # Future updates
-1)  admin pages where an admin and not superuser has access to moderate comments.
-2)  ability to assign development to other developers as the site grows
+1)  ability to assign development to other developers as the site grows
-3)  app to log development hours against a feature or bug
+2)  app to log and track development hours against a feature or bug
-4)  add rich text editor to Blog
+3)  add rich text editor to Blog

 <a id="strategy"></a>